NextmediaMa/youcan-pay-for-woocommerce/SECURITY.md

 ## Reporting a Vulnerability

-[WooCommerce YouCan Pay](https://woocommerce.com/products/youcanpay/) is an open-source plugin for WooCommerce.
+[YouCan Pay for Woocommerce](https://woocommerce.com/products/youcanpay/) is an open-source plugin for WooCommerce.
 Our HackerOne program covers the plugin software.

 **For responsible disclosure of security issues and to be eligible for our bug bounty program, please submit your report via the [HackerOne](https://hackerone.com/automattic) portal.**